 Pursuant to section 161.142, F.S., dredging within an inlet system, including its shoals, should result in the placement of all beach quality sand on adjacent eroding beaches to balance the sediment budget between the inlet and adjacent beaches.
 A sediment budget is a balance of the volumes (or volume rate of change) for sediments entering and leaving a tidal inlet system and its adjacent beaches.
-A sediment budget quantifies the natural longshore sediment transport by waves and tides to and from the inlet, the entrapment of longshore sediment by the inlet channel and the ebb and flood shoals, and the mechanical "bypassing" of sediment, typically by a hydraulic dredge, from the inlet to the adjacent eroded beaches or nearshore.
+A sediment budget quantifies the natural longshore sediment transport by waves and tides to and from the inlet, the entrapment of longshore sediment, typically by a hydraulic dredge, from the inlet to the adjacent eroded beaches or nearshore.
 Sediment transport volumes and pathways are unique to each inlet as influenced by regional geology, morphological characteristics, wave and tide conditions, and sediment characteristics and supply.
 A sediment budget is determined by comparing two or more surveys of an inlet system, including its channel, ebb and flood shoals, and the adjacent beaches.